Johnston Atoll: National Wildlife Refuge since 1926

-The Tanager Expedition was a joint expedition, sponsored by the U.S. Department of Agriculture and the Bishop Museum of Hawaii, which visited the Atoll in 1923.
+The Tanager Expedition was a joint expedition sponsored by the U.S. Department of Agriculture and the Bishop Museum of Hawaii, which visited the atoll in 1923.
 The expedition to the atoll consisted of two teams accompanied by destroyer convoys, with the first departing Honolulu on July 7, 1923, aboard the USS Whippoorwill, which conducted the first survey of Johnston Island in the 20th century.
 Aerial survey and mapping flights over Johnston were conducted with a Douglas DT-2 floatplane carried on her fantail, which was hoisted into the water for takeoff.
-From July 10–22, 1923, the atoll was recorded in a pioneering aerial photography project.
+July 10–22, 1923, the atoll was recorded in a pioneering aerial photography project.
 The USS Tanager left Honolulu on July 16 and joined up with the Whippoorwill to complete the survey and then traveled to Wake Island to complete surveys there.
-Tents were pitched on the southwest beach of fine white sand, and a rather thorough biological survey was made of the island.
-Hundreds of sea birds, of a dozen kinds, were the principal inhabitants, together with lizards, insects, and hermit crabs.
+Tents were pitched on the southwest beach of fine white sand, and a thorough biological survey was made.
+Hundreds of sea birds of a dozen kinds were the principal inhabitants, together with lizards, insects, and hermit crabs.
 The reefs and shallow water abounded with fish and other marine life.